 In older adults, certain drugs are considered inappropriate when the adverse pharmacodynamics, pharmacokinetics, and/or risk of drug interactions outweigh the potential benefits.
 In 1991, Mark H. Beers, MD, and his colleagues established a list of medications considered potentially inappropriate for patients 65 years of age or older.
 Known as the AGS Beers criteria (Table 1), the resource was designed to educate prescribers, improve prescribing practices, and enhance quality assurance.
 Prescribers should review the medication regimen and determine the medical necessity of each drug the patient takes.
-The Beers criteria list continues to be updated (most recently in 2019) and used to guide and evaluate prescribing practices in geriatric patients.
-Notable new inclusions to the 2019 update of the list are glimepiride, methscopolamine, and pyrilamine [4].
+The Beers criteria list continues to be updated (most recently in 2023) and used to guide and evaluate prescribing practices in geriatric patients.
+Notable new inclusions to the 2023 update of the list are warfarin, rivaroxaban, and sulfonylureas (expanded to include all the sulfonylureas) [4].